tulliolo/mobybolt/guide/system/configuration.md

 ## Create a new connection

-We will use the primary user `satoshi` which we already configured in the MobyBolt PC (see [Configure the satoshi user](operating-system#configure-the-satoshi-user) section).
+We will use the primary user `satoshi` which we already configured in the MobyBolt PC.

 - Log in again using SSH (see [Access with Secure Shell](remote-access#access-with-secure-shell) section), with user `satoshi` and your `password [A]`